Investing beyond stocks

 The rising popularity of Robo-advisors in the last few years indicates that more people are open to the idea of having their money managed by an algorithm or a hybrid of robot and humans, while enjoying relatively lower investment fees.

 Robo-advisors typically provide a fixed set of managed portfolios that cater to investors with a broad range of risk appetite.
 The underlying instruments include ETFs, unit trusts and index funds.
-An example of a robo-advisory platform is the DBS digiPortfolio that requires a minimum investment amount of $1,000 and has a low investment fee of 0.75% per year.
+An example of a robo-advisory platform is the DBS digiPortfolio that offers 4 portfolios to meet various investor needs, with a minimum investment amount of S$100.

 DBS NAV Planner